Tanz0rz/haxe-fmod/README.md

 }
 ```

 Call `FmodManager.Update()` once per frame.
-HaxeFlixel games (flixel 5.9.0 or newer) can call `haxefmod.flixel.FmodFlxSetup.init()` once in their first state instead: it initializes FMOD, adds the `FmodFlxUpdater` plugin (which handles the per-frame update), routes `FlxG.sound` volume and mute (the plus, minus, and zero keys and the sound tray) to the FMOD master bus, and silences the sound tray's own beep so all audio comes from FMOD.
+HaxeFlixel games (flixel 5.9.0 or newer) can call `haxefmod.flixel.FmodFlxSetup.init()` once in their first state instead.
+It initializes FMOD, adds the `FmodFlxUpdater` plugin so Update runs every frame, and wires the flixel volume keys and sound tray to the FMOD master bus (with the tray's own beep silenced, since FMOD owns the audio now).

 **6. Build and run:**